cran/miceadds/README.md

 #### GitHub version

 The version hosted [here](https://github.com/alexanderrobitzsch/miceadds) is the development version of `miceadds`.
-The GitHub version can be installed using `devtools` as:
+The GitHub version can be installed from within R using:

 ```r
 devtools::install_github("alexanderrobitzsch/miceadds")